Greater Orlando New Construction · $200K – $2M+

 Lake Nona / Medical City Corridor

-SW Orlando's fastest-growing new construction market (34787).
-Master-planned communities (Lakeview Pointe, Independence, Waterleigh, Encore at Ovation) from Pulte, Taylor Morrison, and Ashton Woods. $350K–$1.5M; resort amenity packages; FL-429 expressway access to downtown and Airport.
-West Orange-area OCPS schools.
+SW Orlando's fastest-growing new-construction corridor (34787).
+Master-planned (Lakeview Pointe, Independence, Waterleigh, Hamlin Town Center) from Pulte, Taylor Morrison, Ashton Woods, Meritage. $350K–$1.5M.
+FL-429 expressway to downtown/MCO (20 min).
+West Orange-area OCPS.
+Most walkable new-build zone in Orlando.

 New Construction Homes Orlando FAQ

-Do I need a home inspection on a new construction home?
+Do I need a home inspection on a new construction home in Florida?

-Absolutely yes.
-Builder inspections are conducted by the builder's own inspectors, who are checking for code compliance — not for your interests.
-An independent licensed home inspector identifies issues the builder may have overlooked or not disclosed.
-The three most valuable inspection phases: (1) Pre-drywall: inspect framing, plumbing, electrical rough-in, HVAC ductwork, and insulation before walls close — this is the only chance to see what's inside the walls; (2) Pre-closing walkthrough: document all visible deficiencies on the punchlist; (3) 11-month inspection: immediately before your 1-year workmanship warranty expires, commission a full independent inspection and submit the deficiency list to the builder in writing.
-Florida's heat and humidity mean HVAC, roofing, and stucco are the most common deficiency categories.
+Absolutely yes — this is non-negotiable.
+Builder inspections are code-compliance checks by the builder's own staff, not advocacy for your interests.
+An independent licensed home inspector identifies issues the builder overlooked or won't disclose.
+The most valuable inspections: (1) Pre-drywall (framing, electrical rough-in, plumbing, insulation, ductwork visible before walls close — your only chance to inspect interior systems); (2) Pre-closing walkthrough (document every visible deficiency on the builder's punchlist before you close); (3) 11-month inspection (full independent inspection immediately before your 1-year workmanship warranty expires — submit deficiencies in writing, certified mail).
+Florida's heat and humidity make HVAC, roof decking, flashing, sealing, and stucco the most common deficiency categories.
+Cost: $300–$600 pre-drywall, $400–$700 pre-closing, $600–$1,000 11-month.
+Total investment: ~$2,000.
+Defects caught and documented cost the builder $5,000–$50,000+.
+The ROI is 100%+.

-How long does it take to close on a new construction home in Orlando?
+How long does it take to close on a new construction home in Florida?

 Want similar New Construction Homes Orlando listings first?